Enter Now

 All Races FAQ

-Please note: Never swap your race number with any other runner, as this could cause problems for our medical teams and results service.
-If race organisers become aware of anyone who swaps their race number they will be disqualified and reported to Scottish Athletics.
+Never swap your race number with another runner, as this can cause issues for our medical teams and timing service.
+If event organisers become aware of anyone who swaps their race number they will be disqualified.

 Can I raise money for any charity I choose?